Specialise in Astronomy and Astrophysics

 Study Astronomical Events by Exploring Terrestial Data

-Investigate Compact Stellar Objects
+Investigate Extreme Stellar Objects

-Learn about Complex Interactions in Extrasolar Planetary Systems
+Learn about Complex Interactions in (Extrasolar) Planetary Systems

 Work at the Thuringian State Observatory